ataylor89/mathematics/lesson01.md

 4. Mathematics is education
 5. Mathematics is truth
 6. Mathematics is correctness
+7. Mathematics is the study of mathematical objects

 Mathematics is really a language, just like English and Spanish